wp-plugins/encryption-contest/readme.txt

 1. Go to admin menu on page Encryption contest and hit create new task.
 1. Fill expirate date (from - to) with right solution, what user should answer.
 1. Choose code from checkbox and save it.
-So easy.

 = Interface =
 First one is front-end created by shortcode `[encryption-contest]`.
 You can place it on any page and user can start it using immediately.
 There is set one default Task for your inspiration, how does it works.